Assumption Establishes $3 Million Coronavirus Relief Fund for Current & Incoming Students

 Applications for financial assistance through the Fund will consider the following as it relates to a student or an immediate family member:

 - Lost a job or was furloughed;

 - Inability to work due to diagnosis of coronavirus or caring for someone with the virus.

-“I would like to thank our Trustees for their support of this endeavor to ensure students may continue, or begin, their degree program and experience the transformative education for which the College is known,” added President Cesareo.
+“I would like to thank our Trustees for their support of this endeavor to ensure students may continue, or begin, their degree program and experience the transformative education for which the University is known,” added President Cesareo.
 “It is impressive and edifying to witness the collective response of the Assumption community during times of challenge to provide for students and their families in their time of need.
-It is a true reflection of the mission of Assumption and the College’s ability to form thoughtful and caring individuals.”
+It is a true reflection of the mission of Assumption and the University's ability to form thoughtful and caring individuals.”